-- a. be admitted into the Teacher Education Program which includes passing all four subsections of the FTCE General Knowledge Test; maintaining a minimum GPA of 2.50 (cumulative); and being approved by the Division of Education; - b. complete all course requirements for their degree program; - c. complete a Senior Evaluation with the Office of Academic Affairs.
+- a. be admitted into the Teacher Education Program which includes passing all four subsections of the FTCE General Knowledge Test; maintaining a minimum GPA of 2.50 (cumulative); and being approved by the Division of Education; - b. be registered for or have taken the professional exam (FTCE) and subject area exam. - c. complete all course requirements for their degree program; - d. complete a Senior Evaluation with the Office of Academic Affairs.

 During the student's last semester, the director of clinical field experiences places students in Hillsborough and Pinellas County public and non-public schools for the fourteen-week clinical experience as required by EDU 460 Student Teaching Internship (Level III).
 The internship course is 12 semester hours, affording full-time student status during that semester.
 Students may request a school internship placement, but the arrangements must be made by the director of clinical field experiences, not by the student.
 Internship placements will be within a 25-mile radius of CCC.
 Students may not be employed by a school while their internship is in progress or released early from the internship to be employed.
 Students on disciplinary probation will not be permitted to enroll in the internship.
 All interns must successfully demonstrate the 12 Accomplished Practices to complete the TEP.
-While in the internship, students are expected to limit their overall academic load, work, and extra-curricular activities.
+While in the internship, students are expected to limit their overall academic load, work.
+Extra-curricular activities must be approved by the chair of the Division of Education and the DIrector of Field Experiences..